mjumbewu/icathack-site/workshop.md

 <div class="presenter-start">-</div>
 ![E. Osei-Poku](images/e_osei_poku.jpg)

-*Ernest Osei-Poku* is the Product Manager at Esoko where he leads a young group of product designers.
+*E. Osei-Poku* is the Product Manager at Esoko where he leads a young group of product designers.
 They innovate, develop and build technology solutions (web & mobile) which address specific market challenges in Africa.
 Esoko is providing agric-based mobile solutions in 16 African countries.
 He is a double Master's